ayaneey/BrainHustle/README.md

 ## 🎯 The Story

-As a former teacher turned aspiring developer, I started BrainHustle as a way to build up my technical skills and experiment with real-world tools.
+As a former teacher turned developer, I started BrainHustle as a way to build up my technical skills and experiment with real-world tools.
 At first, it was just a side project — something fun to tinker with as I learned more about coding.
 But the more time I spent on it, the more I realised it had the potential to actually help students.

 Driven by the idea of giving back to the learners I used to teach, I decided to take the app seriously.
 I began putting real effort into every feature — from structuring the quiz experience to designing a user-friendly dashboard and calendar system.
 I poured countless hours into development, problem-solving, and debugging.